Aafia Siddiqui: Divorce, al-Qaeda allegations, and remarriage

-Tensions began to arise in her marriage, which, according to Siddiqui's husband Khan, was caused by her overwhelming devotion to activism and jihad.
+Tensions began to arise in her marriage, which, according to Siddiqui's then-husband Khan, was caused by her overwhelming devotion to activism and jihad.
 Siddiqui temporarily moved away from her husband after he threw a baby bottle at her that required a visit to the emergency room to stitch up her lip.
 In the summer of 2001, the couple moved to Malden, Massachusetts.

 According to Khan, after the 9/11 attacks, Siddiqui was adamant that the family leave the United States, saying that their lives were in danger if they remained.
 Once back in Pakistan, Siddiqui demanded that the family move to the border with Afghanistan and Khan work as a medic to help the Taliban mujahideen in their fight against the United States.
 Khan was reluctant to disobey his parents, who opposed this move, and uncertain if he had reached the stature traditionally thought necessary to wage jihad.
 Siddiqui agreed to return to him in the United States in January 2002 after he agreed to her conditions including that he join her in Islamic activities.
 She began home schooling her children.

 By this point, the FBI was questioning Siddiqui's former professors and other associates.
 In May 2002, the FBI began questioning Siddiqui and her husband regarding their purchase over the internet of $10,000 worth of night vision equipment, body armour, and military manuals including The Anarchist's Arsenal, Fugitive, Advanced Fugitive, and How to Make C-4.
 Khan claimed that these were for hunting and camping expeditions.
 He later told authorities he purchased them to please Siddiqui.
 The couple made an appointment to talk to the FBI again in a few weeks, but, according to Khan, Siddiqui insisted the family leave for Pakistan, and on 26 June 2002, the couple and their children returned to Karachi.